Why major in Earth and Atmospheric Sciences?

 How to Affiliate

 The Earth and Atmospheric Sciences major is available to students in the colleges of Agriculture and Life Sciences, Arts and Sciences, and Engineering.
+Students in the College of Agriculture and Life Sciences (CALS) declare their major upon admittance to Cornell.
+They do not need to go through a separate affiliation process to be accepted into the major.

 In addition to the requirements listed below, students must complete general requirements specific to their college.
 Students should visit their college’s advising center for more information.